IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 9. (Optional, recommended) Ensure the nonce the in the response envelope matches the nonce in the request envelope.
 10. Extract the response JSON object from the unencrypted envelope.

-A Python example script for [encrypting requests and decrypting responses](#example-encryption-and-decryption-script) can help with automating steps 2-10 and serve as a reference of how to implement these steps in your application.
+An example script for [encrypting requests and decrypting responses](#encryption-and-decryption-script-examples) can help with automating steps 2-10 and serve as a reference of how to implement these steps in your application.

 The individual UID2 [endpoints](../endpoints/summary-endpoints.md) explain the respective JSON body format requirements and parameters, include call examples, and show decrypted responses.
-The following sections provide examples of the encryption and decryption script in Python, field layout requirements, and request and response examples.
+The following sections provide encryption and decryption script examples, field layout requirements, and request and response examples.

 ## Encrypting Requests

-You have the option of writing your own script for encrypting requests, using a UID2 SDK, or using the provided [Python example script](#example-encryption-and-decryption-script).
+You have the option of writing your own script for encrypting requests, using a UID2 SDK, or using one of the provided scripts (see [Encryption and Decryption Script Examples](#encryption-and-decryption-script-examples)).
 If you choose to write your own script, be sure to follow the field layout requirements listed in [Unencrypted Request Data Envelope](#unencrypted-request-data-envelope) and [Encrypted Request Envelope](#encrypted-request-envelope).

 ### Unencrypted Request Data Envelope